-- Ensure that IT facilities are only used for the support of subject development/learning - Not attempt to access or send information that is racist, sexist, obscene or offensive to others - Ensure that my school computer, email and internet use are appropriate to my studies - Not use personal social media - Not enter any personal details online - Remember that I have a digital footprint; I will act as a responsible internet and social media user.
-I understand that future employers may view my social network sites; they may even 'google' me - Be careful when using social media sites I will think before I accept 'friend' requests from people I do not know - people are not always who they say they are.
-I will review privacy settings to avoid everyone seeing my profile. - I will never release my current location.
+- Ensure that IT facilities are only used for the support of subject development/learning - Not attempt to access or send information that is racist, sexist, obscene or offensive to others - Ensure that my school computer, email and internet use are appropriate to my studies not use personal social media - Not enter any personal details online - Remember that I have a digital footprint; I will act as a responsible internet and social media user.
+I understand that future employers may view my social network sites; they may even 'google' me - Be careful when using social media sites I will think before I accept 'friend' requests from people I do not know people are not always who they say they are.
+I will review privacy settings to avoid everyone seeing my profile.
+I will never release my current location.
 I will think about the images of myself that I post online; I will not compromise myself or others - Not put up inappropriate comments/photos regarding Sixth Form or teachers.
-I understand that this will result in disciplinary action - When using information from the internet I will: - Not pretend online content is my own work; plagiarism is taken very seriously - Reference the source and always consider the validity and quality of information found and add my own ideas and views
+I understand that this will result in disciplinary action - When using information from the internet I will: Not pretend online content is my own work; plagiarism is taken very seriously; Reference the source and always consider the validity and quality of information found and add my own ideas and views

-As part of the Sixth Form and wider Archbishop Ilsley Catholic School community I will:
+CONDUCT: As part of the Sixth Form and wider Archbishop Ilsley Catholic School community I will:

-- Take an active part in the Sixth Form and school community and act as a role model for others - Take an active part in the Catholic life of the school including attendance at mass and charity events - Attend and perform duties at Open Evening, Parents' Evenings etc as required - Adhere to the dress code and look smart at all times - Ensure I do not park on the school site - Keep mobile phone and headphone use to the Sixth Form Common Room area and not use in full view of lower school students around the school site - Ensure I use my study time effectively at all times
+- Take an active part in the Sixth Form and school community and act as a role model for others - Take an active part in the Catholic life of the school including attendance at mass and charity events - Attend and perform duties at Open Evening, Parents' Evenings etc as required - Adhere to the dress code and look smart at all times - Ensure I do not park on the school site - Keep mobile phone and headphone use to the Sixth Form Common Room area - Ensure I use my study time effectively at all times - Treat the Sixth form facilities with respect.
+This includes clearing away rubbish, cups and plates and returning them to the Canteen - Respect the rules of each learning area